riefki-123/riefki-123/README.md

 Hello Fellas, this is first my setup Profile.
 So, my full name is Riefki Nugraha.
 Well you can see my Project here!

 - 🔭 I’m currently working at ... nah just start freelance at Upwork and Fastwork, wish me luck.
 - 🌱 I’m passionate about Web Development and IoT.
-This year i will studying about Back-End and UI UX.
+This year i will studying about Back-End.
-- 🏆 I'm one of the top 15 best students at the University. maybe, but I don't feel special about it.
+- 🏆 I'm one of the top 15 best students at the University. maybe, but uhhh I don't feel special about it.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm able to adapt quickly.

 <div align="center">